-Chairman and Members of the Board of Knox High School, Principal and Staff, Parents, friends, and well-wishers of the Graduating Class, Members of the Graduating Class it is always a pleasure and an honour to share in a memorable event, like the Graduation this evening.
-I am particularly honoured that you invited again this year after the incident last year when the threat of a hurricane and the existence of a hurricane warning counselled against my venturing out of Kingston.
-And then the hurricane did not come, and the event was held.
-You are most gracious and understanding.
+Chairman and Members of the Board of Knox High School, Principal and Staff, Parents, friends and well wishers of the Graduating Class, Members of the Graduating Class it is always a pleasure and an honour to share in a memorable event, like the Graduation this evening.
+I am particularly honoured that you have me invited again this year after the incident last year when the threat of a hurricane and the issuing of hurricane warning counselled against my venturing out of Kingston.
+Then the hurricane did not come.
+The event was held.
+You have been most gracious and understanding.

-Allow me to immediately congratulate the Graduating Class for reaching this milestone in your advancement in your schooling and personal development.
-Graduation from high school marks the fact that you have met certain criteria of academic performance as measured by the Caribbean Examination Council and as well as standards set by the school with respect to behaviour and character.
+Allow me to immediately congratulate the Graduating Class for reaching this milestone in your advancement in your education and personal development.
+Graduation from high school marks the fact that you have met the criteria of academic performance as measured the Caribbean Examination Council and as well as the standards set by the school with respect to behaviour and character.
 You will be moving on either to further education or the world of work.
 So, congratulations to you, your parents and guardians, teachers and all who supported you along the way.
-I wish for you every success in the future.
+I join in wishing you every success in the future.

 THE TOPIC GIVEN

 Over the years I have been the Guest Speaker at many graduations.
 It is seldom that I have been given a Topic on which to speak.
 What is most interesting is the Topic that you have chosen for me: “Yet, I Rise”.

 Clearly, we are celebrating your rise.
 Each one of you this afternoon has risen in academic statute, in social statute, in personal statute if not in physical statute in your family, and certainly in your community, in the school and among your friends.
 This accounts for the large number of parents and other family members, friends and well-wishers who are gathered here to celebrate with you this afternoon.
 We all celebrate your rise.